grafana/mimir/docs/sources/configuration/config-file-reference.md

 # CLI flag: -memberlist.packet-write-timeout
 [packet_write_timeout: <duration> | default = 5s]

-# Enable TLS on the memberlist transport layer.
+# [advanced] Enable TLS on the memberlist transport layer.
 # CLI flag: -memberlist.tls-enabled
 [tls_enabled: <boolean> | default = false]

-# Path to the client certificate file, which will be used for authenticating
+# [advanced] Path to the client certificate file, which will be used for
-# with the server.
+# authenticating with the server.
 Also requires the key path to be configured.
 # CLI flag: -memberlist.tls-cert-path
 [tls_cert_path: <string> | default = ""]

-# Path to the key file for the client certificate.
-Also requires the client
+# [advanced] Path to the key file for the client certificate.
+Also requires the
-# certificate to be configured.
+# client certificate to be configured.
 # CLI flag: -memberlist.tls-key-path
 [tls_key_path: <string> | default = ""]

-# Path to the CA certificates file to validate server certificate against.
-If
+# [advanced] Path to the CA certificates file to validate server certificate
-# not set, the host's root CA certificates are used.
+# against.
+If not set, the host's root CA certificates are used.
 # CLI flag: -memberlist.tls-ca-path
 [tls_ca_path: <string> | default = ""]

-# Override the expected name on the server certificate.
+# [advanced] Override the expected name on the server certificate.
 # CLI flag: -memberlist.tls-server-name
 [tls_server_name: <string> | default = ""]

-# Skip validating server certificate.
+# [advanced] Skip validating server certificate.
 # CLI flag: -memberlist.tls-insecure-skip-verify
 [tls_insecure_skip_verify: <boolean> | default = false]
 ```